PintoDrop/enigma/README-EX.md

 ## Usage

-This will help the user easily create a readme for any application they are working on or need to make.
+This can be used so the developer can create a readme quickly and easily.
+It will also allow to input all needed information

 ## Contributors